datagrok-ai/public/help/develop/how-to/access-data-docker.md

 To ensure the Datagrok platform recognizes the connection as one that requires Docker, the `server` property of the JSON should have the following format: `${<package name>:<container friendly name><DockerContainer>}`.
 The `friendly name` of the container is the same as the package name when you have only one container declared in the package.
-If there are several folders inside the `dockerfiles` of the package with Dockerfile inside, then friendlyName follows this format: `<package name>-<folder name>`.
+If there are several folders inside the `dockerfiles` of the package with Dockerfile inside, then friendly name follows this format: `<package name>-<folder name>`.

 For example, consider the following Dockerfile created inside a package called `Test`: